 Successful leaders of public service organizations recognize the importance of managing and motivating their workforces.
 They know that developing human capital is critical for promoting organizational effectiveness.
 This concentration helps students to understand the strategic role of human resource planning, develop skills to prepare employees for change, and improve management and employee relationships.
-Professor Edmund Stazyk advises students on this concentration.
+Professor Jocelyn Johnston and Vicky Wilkins advise students on this concentration.